sinitame/100-days-of-code/days/day-01/README.md

 ## 1. Flashing the card with an OS

 Ok so now let's talk about the OS that I've installed on the board.
-I won't go into to much details on that as it's pretty well documented on the web but I basicly followed [this tutorial](https://www.raspberrypi.com/documentation/computers/getting-started.html).
+I won't go into to much details on that as it's pretty well documented on the web but I basically followed [this tutorial](https://www.raspberrypi.com/documentation/computers/getting-started.html).

 I choosed to install Debian GNU/Linux 10 (buster).
-I don't know much about the criteria to choose an OS but it seemed that the Raspberry Pi OS is by default 32 bits (even on a 64 bits CPU) 🤔.
+I don't know much about the criteria to choose an OS but it seemed that the Raspberry Pi OS is by default 32 bits (even on a 64 bits CPU) 🤔 so I went for the linux version.